asgonzalez8530/3505-Spreadsheet/SpaceWars/Resources/README.txt

 Initial Design Ideas: The GUI will need three panels.
 One panel is the top bar which will be a tableLayoutPanel and
 the side and center panel will be custom.
 The side panel will contian the scoreboard and the center one will be the game.
 The size of the form will resize when the server send the proper information.
+We tested part of the network controller when possible.

 What works: We were able to get everything to work.
 We did a lot of troubleshooting and debugging to get everything working.
 The hardest part to get correct was the GUI.
 We struggled with updating the information to the GUI correctly